Single-Leg Revenue Management with Advice: Model

-\begin{remark} Since all of the algorithms discussed in this work incorporate advice, we will refer to online algorithms that incorporate advice simply as online algorithms. \end{remark} \begin{remark} Even though we allow online algorithms to fractionally accept customers, all of the online algorithms we propose in this work satisfy the following property: If we run the algorithms with the modified capacity of $n-m$ and completely accept the fractionally accepted customers, then the degradation in the performance of the online algorithm (competitive ratio) is $O(m/n)$.
-Since most applications (including the airline industry) satisfy $m \ll n$, our algorithms have negligible rounding error. \end{remark}
+\begin{remark} Since all of the algorithms discussed in this work incorporate advice, we will refer to online algorithms that incorporate advice simply as online algorithms. \end{remark} \begin{remark} Even though we allow online algorithms to fractionally accept customers, all of the online algorithms we propose in this work satisfy the following property: If we run the algorithms with the modified capacity of $n-2m$ and completely accept the fractionally accepted customers then the number of acceptances does not exceed $n$ and degradation in the performance of the online algorithm is $O(m/n)$.
+Since most applications (including the airline industry) satisfy $m \ll n$, our algorithms have negligible rounding error.
+See Appendix~\ref{appendix:rounding-error} for details. \end{remark}

 Next, we rigorously define the performance metrics needed to evaluate online algorithms that incorporate advice, beginning with the definition of consistency, which captures the performance of an online algorithm when the instance conforms to the advice.